Wednesday, May 29, 2024

 When God asks me to dance, he doesn't ask me if I know all the steps to certain dance patterns, and then when I mess up in the follow he doesn't frustratedly call for the music to stop and restart from the beginning.
 He's not all stiff and severe, hoping that I'll know how to follow his cues.

-I always get the sense, and more so as I get older, that he's exuberant with the dance.
-He comes to me with a huge grin and holds out an inviting hand and is already backing* onto the dance floor as I come up off the chair so I have to hurry a little to get into the frame as his leadership gets me not only into position but also syncs me to his rhythm.
-He leads and I follow, and sometimes I flub it up, and he grins and says that it's okay, he's got me.
-And he tries other moves that I can follow, and we dance.
+I always get the sense, and more so as I get older, that he's exuberant with this dancing.
+He comes to me with a huge grin and holds out an inviting hand and is already backing* onto the dance floor as I come up off the chair so I have to hurry a little to get into the frame of his leadership as it gets me not only into position but also syncs me to his rhythm.
+He leads and I follow, and sometimes I flub it up, and he grins and says that's okay, he's got me.
+And he backs up and leads other moves that I can follow, and we dance.
 And he's grinning.
 And I'm his bride, and that's my mission.

 *I'm chagrined to say that He's not all that dignified as he asks me to follow Him in the dance.
 Not only is He grinning like a fool in love, He is (in my mind) actually wiggling His booty in time to the music.
-It's embarrassing.
+It's a little undignified, if not downright embarrassing.